Olafaloofian/Using-ContextAPI-HOC/README.md

 export default withContext(SomeComponent)
 ```

-Keep in mind - you need to wrap each component that uses context in `withContext()`.
+Keep in mind - you need to wrap each component that uses context with your higher order component: `withContext()`.
 As we discussed before, this is how context is added to `props`.

 ---

 ## Conclusion
-There are many ways to set Context API up, but most other tutorials have you use the consumer to wrap in the return of a component.
-This works, but what if you need to call a context method in a `componentDidUpdate`?
+There are tons of different ways to set Context API up.
+Most other tutorials have you use the consumer to wrap in the return of a component.
+This works, but what if you need to call a context method above (like in a `componentDidUpdate`)?
 Setting up a higher order component allows you to access context anywhere in the component, not just in the return.

-Context API is an amazing tool for global state management, and is worth considering adding to any project that needs a centralized pool of data or functions.
+Context API is an amazing tool for global state management, and is worth considering adding to any project that needs a centralized pool of manipulatable data.
 The sky’s the limit as to what you can use it for - get creative and see what you can make!